franklongford/PyFibre/README.md

 ## Running the PyFibre GUI

+Once installed, enter the deployment environment using

+    edm shell -e PyFibre-py36

-Once installed, calling the executable `PyFibre_GUI` from the command line will initiate a graphical user interface.
+and call the executable `PyFibre_GUI` from the command line to initiate the graphical user interface.

 ![GUI](docs/main_view.png)